Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/07-speech.md

 1. When prompted, speak clearly into the microphone and say "what time is it?".
 The program should speak in the specified voice, telling you the time.

-## Use Speech Synthesis Markup Language
+## Task 6: Use Speech Synthesis Markup Language

 Speech Synthesis Markup Language (SSML) enables you to customize the way your speech is synthesized using an XML-based format.